-There is only one way to avoid Account skew, that is by distribution of such child records across multiple accounts rather than accumulation on a single record.
+There is only one way to avoid Account skew Salesforce, that is by distribution of such child records across multiple accounts rather than accumulation on a single record.
 Having an even distribution of child records across parent accounts fool proofs our organization against performance hits due to account skew.

 2. Ownership Skew